 We promised to let each other grow, give each other space, give time to each other, be ourselves and voice our opinions strongly without keeping things inside because we understand very well that we are two different individuals.

 Making these promises ensures that the commitment we make to one another is built on a solid foundation of self-respect.

 To me, love is something that leaves you speechless.
-It cannot be expressed in words, but needs to be experienced through one’s actions.
+It cannot be expressed in words but needs to be experienced through one’s actions.
 If someone asks me what love means to me in this new relationship, I would be lost for words, because I fear that my words may fall short of expressing the value I attach to this feeling.
 You don’t want to give an inadequate explanation.
-Words can limit your feelings and that’s why I say love should leave you speechless.
+Words can limit your emotions, and that’s why I say love should leave you speechless.
 You shouldn’t be able to describe it.

 Having a partner from a similar profession is beneficial, as it enhances mutual understanding of working conditions and increases support during stressful times.
-The only disadvantage I can foresee is that our work life could spill over into our personal life and threaten the balance.
+The only disadvantage I can foresee is that our work-life could spill over into our personal life and threaten the balance.

 After being a son or daughter, marriage is the most beautiful and holy relationship one could be in.
-Nowadays, people do not respect the institution and treat marriage like a joke.
-I am hurt by what I see in my own industry, especially since the public is looking up to and being influenced by us.
-Suddenly there is a trend within the industry of divorces and break-ups.
+Nowadays, people do not respect the institution and treat marriage as a joke.
+I am hurt by what I see in my industry, especially since the public is looking up to and being influenced by us.
+Suddenly there is a trend within the sector of divorces and break-ups.
 People are already scared of commitment, and we are adding fuel to the fire by sending out the wrong message.
-Even if one out of 10 influencers does the right thing and sends out a positive message, there is hope for change.
+Even if one out of 10 influencers does the right thing and sends out a positive note, there is hope for change.
 Mayank and I would like to set that example and bring back those values we have always treasured as Indians and be an inspiration to as many as possible.

-(As told to Isha Gakhar)
+(As said to Isha Gakhar)